 - Taste, and add salt and pepper if desired.

-More High Protein Breakfast Recipes You’ll Love!
+More High Protein Vegetarian Breakfast Recipes You’ll Love!

 Ricotta and Kale Toast Recipe (Gluten Free, Vegetarian)